non/antimirov/README.md

 help work with regular expressions (potentially using Graal or Scala Native to produce a native executable).

-We could add support for other kinds of generators and test frameworks (e.g. Hedgehog, Scalaprops, etc.)

-There is signficant room for improvement of the NFA/DFA implementations (they have not been the primary focus of the project so far).
-Relatedly, we could add support for searching instead of just matching.

-It would be interesting to see how many of Antimirov's features we can preserve if we allow extracting subgroup matches.
+It would be interesting to see how many of Antimirov's features we would have to give up to add support for extracting subgroup matches.

 ### Copyright and License